misikoff/next-starter-template/README.md

 - see recommended extensions

-See the [Wiki](https://github.com/misikoff/next-starter-template/wiki) for information.
+See the [Wiki](https://github.com/misikoff/next-starter-template/wiki) for more information.